tuxninja/trading-platform/README.md

 ## 🙋 Support

 - 📚 Documentation: Check the `/docs` folder and service-specific READMEs
-- 🐛 Issues: Report bugs via GitHub Issues
+- 🐛 Issues: Report technical issues or bugs
-- 💬 Questions: Start a discussion in GitHub Discussions
-- 📧 Contact: [your-email@example.com]
+- 📧 Contact: For business inquiries and support

 ## 🔮 Roadmap